M-Krilano/Booky/README.md

 # Booky
-Create events and see other events that users created.
+Create events and see other events that users created Wanted to practice with MongoDB and experience graphql without Apollo (I appreciate Apollo so much more now)
+***Apollo version coming soon***

 To Run:
 1) backend